vcz-fr/blog/_drafts/2021-02-05-huawei-infrastructure-deployment-part-1.md

 > on Kubernetes and the application.

 Here are the components that we are going to setup:
-- 1 VPC
+- 1 VPC;
-- 1 single subnet across 3 AZs
+- 1 single subnet across 3 AZs;
-- 1 ELB
+- 1 ELB;
-- 1 Kubernetes cluster
+- 1 Kubernetes cluster;
-- 1 PostgreSQL
+- 1 PostgreSQL database;
-- 1 Redis
+- 1 Redis key-value store;
-- 1 Docker repository
+- 1 Docker repository;
-- 1 Bastion host
+- 1 Bastion host;
-- Elastic IPs
+- Elastic IPs.

 ![Global infrastructure](/assets/img/posts/20210205/infra_global.png)